AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 ## Add a transform

-Now we will apply a transform to make the schema more usable by adding a `prefix`.
-You can also use the `prefix` transform to avoid conflicting field names between sources.
+Now we will apply the `prefix` transform to prevent conflicting field names between sources.
 In the following example, we will add `REST_` and `GraphQL_` prefixes to help us distinguish between our two handlers.

 1. Modify your `mesh.json` file to match the following: